elehcimd/pynb/README.md

 `pynb` builds on top of [nbconvert](https://github.com/jupyter/nbconvert) and lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:

-* **Software engineering**: Use your preferred Python IDE/editor with code autocompletion, ensure code style compliance, navigate, refactor, and test your code.
+* **Software engineering**: Use your preferred Python IDE/editor with code autocompletion, ensure code style compliance, navigate, refactor, and test your notebooks.

 * **Version control**: Track changes, review pull requests and merge conflicts as with regular Python code.
 The cell outputs are stored separately and don't interfere with versioning.

 * **Consistent execution state**: Never lose track again of the execution state.
 Notebooks are always executed from a clean session state and cells are evaluated again only in presence of code modifications thanks to the caching system.

-Furthermore, it also provides:
+Furthermore, it also provides parametrized notebooks, batch and programmatic execution of notebooks.

-* **Parametrized notebooks**: Passing parameters to your notebooks is as easy as adding parameters to a Python function.

-* **Batch and programmatic execution**: Run your notebooks from command line and from the class interface.

 ## Installation